A Chain is only as strong as its weakest link

-We can help you control your supply chain to help you mitigate your supply chain risk.
-We also have discrete hardware engineers that can help you with board redesigns to handle component shortages and find alternative components
+Our experience and expertise can help you control your supply chain to help you mitigate your supply chain risk.
+In addition to that we also have discrete hardware engineers that can help you with board redesigns to handle component shortages and find alternative components

 Take Control of your Supply Chain

-An ASIC allows you to greatly simplify and take control your supply chain.
+An ASIC allows you to greatly simplify and take control of your supply chain.
 Using a custom ASIC gives you a big advantage compared to your competitors that solely rely on commercial parts.
 We can help you eliminate a lot of future headaches by removing suppliers and dependencies with a single ASIC.
-We also have discrete hardware engineers that can help you with board redesigns to handle component shortages and find alternative components.
+And we have discrete hardware engineers that can help you with board redesigns to handle component shortages and find alternative components.